Risto12/MorseCodeGame/PRIVACY_POLICY.md

 We do not collect, store, use or share any personal information.

 <br>
-<h3>Contacting Me</h3>
+<h3>Contacting Us</h3>

-If you have any questions please contact me by email vesanto.dev@gmail.com
+If you have any questions please contact us by email vesanto.dev@gmail.com